derikipereira/react-zero/README.md

 # Note Book Fundamentos React

 my basics notions about React.
-Start of studies. 😁

 I separated the contents studied by cards.
 Can be viewed by running <strong>npm start</strong>.

+this is my beginning of studies.
+Enjoy 😁

 # Getting Started with Create React App